-I explained in the introduction to the ebook and in the Both Sides blog post that the fifth and final part, Bad News, required more reworking than the other four parts combined.
+I explained in the introduction to the ebook and the Both Sides blog post, the fifth and final part, Bad News, required more reworking than the other four parts combined.
 This is the piece that pulls together the other vignettes and resolves the whole short story.
 It was problematic in 1994, too, as I recorded in my diary back then:

 Struggling with ending of story.
 Pivotal last scene is in danger of sounding trite.

 If you were to read the two pieces of writing side-by-side, you would recognise the 1994 vignette as the ancestor of the published 2020 version.
-Both are first-person narratives, split into two scenes, exploring a husband and wife's reaction to the evening news on the TV.
+Both are first-person narratives, split into two scenes, exploring a husband and wife's reaction to the TV evening news.

 In the first scene, the narrator husband takes a high moral stand on the bad news items.
 His wife takes an opposite, open-minded view, trying to understand both sides of the story.
 The second occurs later that night.
 The husband wakes from a dream about an incident from his past.
 Reflecting on it causes him to question and reconsider his stand on the individuals in the evening news.

-It is the reworked second scene which contains the most significant structural changes.
-In both versions, the husband recounts a night spent with another woman while away on a business trip.
-In the original, he reveals, "It was the first and only time I've ever been unfaithful to my wife."
+It is the reworked second scene that contains the most significant structural changes.
+The husband recounts a night spent with another woman while away on a business trip.
+In the original version, he reveals, "It was the first and only time I've ever been unfaithful to my wife."
 Twenty-six years on, his infidelity and admission (and others he makes) didn't feel right for the character I'd developed.

 So, wielding my God-like writer's powers, I softened the incident.
 The husband still spends the night with another woman, but ... well, you'll have to read Bad News to find out what happens and how he reflects on it.

-It also resulted in a short story that had typos and grammatical errors and wasn't as well crafted and tight as it could have been.
-Twenty-six years later, it took me several months to rework Both Sides for the series on Tall And True.
+It also resulted in a short story with typos and grammatical errors and wasn't as well crafted and tight as I would have liked.
+Twenty-six years later, it took me several months to rework Both Sides for Tall And True.
 And even then, I made further edits before publishing it as an ebook.